Rajat-Rathaur/readme/README.md

-Motivation is what gets you started.
-Habit is what keeps you going. | **by Jim Rohn**
+Let us always meet each other with smile, for the smile is the beginning of love. | **by Mother Teresa**